-Through the Energy Saving Trust Scotland, the Scottish Government offers Scottish residents an additional grant of up to £300, on top of the OZEV grant (if eligible).
+Through the Energy Saving Trust Scotland, the Scottish Government offered Scottish residents an additional grant of up to £300, on top of the OZEV grant (if eligible).

-- are living in rural and remote areas, or
+- live in rural and remote areas, or

 - purchased a used EV through EST's Used Electric Vehicle Loan.